OBike: Australia

 oBike launched in Melbourne, Australia in June 2017.
 At the end of August 2017 the Melbourne City Council began impounding the bikes, declaring them visual pollution after they were found on a raft in Albert Park Lake, up trees, on railway tracks, and on top of toilet blocks.
 Lord Mayor Robert Doyle described them as "urban clutter" but did not take any action in regards to banning them. oBikes were found submerged in the Yarra River.
-Filmmaker Tommy Jackett released a video on social media "Fishing For O Bikes In The Yarra River".
-The short video highlighted the frustrations faced by oBike users; attempting to ride bikes with excessive marine growth - primarily Mussels. oBike was later requested to hire external contractors by Parks Victoria to recover the bikes.
+Filmmaker Tommy Jackett released a video on social media "Fishing For O Bikes In The Yarra River". oBike was later requested to hire external contractors by Parks Victoria to recover the bikes.
 The month of September saw more than 40 bikes being removed from the river.
 In August 2017, oBike launched in Sydney.
 By October 2017, there were similar complaints of oBikes being left in trees, parks and other public places. oBike announced it would cease operations in Melbourne after the city council was given the right to fine the company $3,000 every time it failed to comply with tighter regulations from the Victorian Environment Protection Authority.

 oBike also operated in Adelaide (ceased), Brisbane, Sydney, and The Gold Coast, but current status of these operations is unknown.